Cover image for How Green Design Technology is Reshaping Future Solutions

 • Automation: Features that match BIM elements to LCA datasets automatically

-Starting with Quick Wins
+Starting with quick wins

 Begin with material audits identifying high-impact substitution opportunities.
 Conduct energy modeling for existing products to establish baselines.
 Pilot design-for-disassembly initiatives on single product lines.